fakhrimn25/Weighted-Fuzzy-Time-Series-Kurs-Rupiah-Terhadap-Dollars/README.md

 ## How to Use

-To run the project locally, you can download this repo and dataset
+To run the project locally, you can download this repo and dataset.

+if you want to change the dataset, there is something to note that the data type must be integer (int)

 ## Model Evaluation